rancher/rancher/docs/concepts/index.md

 * Any modern Linux distribution that supports Docker 1.6+.
 * Must be able to communicate with the Rancher server via http or https through the pre-configured port (Default is 8080).
-* Must be routable to any other hosts belonging to the same environment to leverage Rancher's cross-host networking for Docker containers.
+* Must be routable to any other hosts belonging to the same project to leverage Rancher's cross-host networking for Docker containers.

 Rancher also supports Docker Machine and allows you to add your host via any of its supported drivers.

-Read the following to [add your first host]({{site.baseurl}}/docs/infrastructure/hosts) to Rancher.
+Read the following to [add your first host]({{site.baseurl}}/docs/rancher-ui/infrastructure/hosts) to Rancher.

 ### Networking

 Rancher supports cross-host container communication by implementing a simple and secure overlay network using IPsec tunneling.
 To leverage this capability, a container launched through Rancher must select "Managed" for its network mode or if launched through Docker, provide an extra label "--label io.rancher.container.network=true".
 Most of Rancher's network features such as a load balancer or DNS service require the container to be in the managed network.

 Under Rancher's network, a container will be assigned both a Docker bridge IP (172.17.0.0/16) and a Rancher managed IP (10.42.0.0/16) on the default docker0 bridge.
-Containers within the same environment are then routable and reachable via the managed network.
+Containers within the same project are then routable and reachable via the managed network.

 **_Note:_** _The Rancher managed IP address will be not present in Docker meta-data and as such will not appear in the result of a Docker "inspect."
 This sometimes causes incompatibilities with certain tools that require a Docker bridge IP.
 We are already working with the Docker community to make sure a future version of Docker can handle overlay networks more cleanly._

 ### Service Discovery

 Rancher adopts the standard Docker Compose terminology for services and defines a basic service as one or more containers created from the same Docker image.
-Once a service (consumer) is linked to another service (producer) within the same project, a DNS record mapped to each container instance is automatically created and discoverable by containers from the "consuming" service.
+Once a service (consumer) is linked to another service (producer) within the same stack, a DNS record mapped to each container instance is automatically created and discoverable by containers from the "consuming" service.
 Other benefits of creating a service under Rancher include:

 * Service HA - the ability to have Rancher automatically monitor container states and maintain a service's desired scale.
 * Health Monitoring - the ability to set basic monitoring thresholds for container health.